DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 [[_TOC_]]

 # Vital note
-**If you're unfamiliar with Expressions and/or Data flows in general, see [How To Add Edit DTSX Packages](/Intro/How-To-Add-Edit-DTSX-Packages)**
+**If you're unfamiliar with Expressions and/or Data flows in general, see [How To Add/Edit DTSX Packages](/Intro/How-To-Add-Edit-DTSX-Packages)**

 # INB Extractions Data Flow Task